George Balabushka: Early life

 George Balabushka was born in Russia on December 9, 1912, and immigrated to the United States in 1924 at 12 years of age.
 His family, parents Anton and Natalie and younger sister Mary, settled in New York City.
 Although originally named Gregori, according to Balabushka he was given a new first name, George, by immigration officials when he was processed through Ellis Island.
+(In reality, immigrants changed their names themselves later, because immigration officials never altered names.
+According to Marian L. Smith, senior historian of the U.S. Citizenship and Immigration Service, there is no known case of a name changed at Ellis Island.)

 Employment

 Balabushka's first job was as a wooden toy designer and maker, working for the Educational Equipment Company, then located at 71 West 23rd St., in Manhattan, which made building blocks for nurseries and schools.
 Thereafter he built children's furniture for the Playtime Woodworking Company located on Greenwich Village's Jane Street.
 While on the job, Balabushka lost his middle finger to a band saw.
 Using a wooden mold, he made himself a replacement plastic finger of such craftsmanship that even his friends did not realize his loss until long after the incident.
 As Balabushka's carpentry skills deepened he began building accordions and other detailed carpentry pieces on his own time.
 In 1949, Balabushka applied for patent on a folding leg bracket mechanism he invented, which was granted in 1951.